faizan-devstack/faizan-devstack/README.md

 <p align="center">
   I'm a passionate Full Stack Developer from Islamabad, Pakistan, dedicated to creating innovative web solutions.<br>
-  Currently diving deep into the world of DevOps to expand my technical horizons.
+  Currently diving deep into the world of NestJS to expand my technical horizons.
 </p>

 <br>